DanTheManWithAPIan/Checker-Game/README.md

 Link to SDL2:
 https://github.com/libsdl-org/SDL/releases/tag/release-2.26.3

-For windows get the ming x86.
+For windows get the mingw version.

 If you are having compiler issues make sure your pathing and naming is correct under the CMakeLists.txt file.